 ...unless Demon Dodgeball counts.

 Voice acting is fine (Jap), and the first opening song is hyper.
 However, the ending song is grating and the opening song does not really match what type of anime it is.
 8/10

 As for the animation, there aren't really many bad parts with it.
 It's fast-paced where it needs to be, and the colors and movements bring out the hilarity of the situations (especially after I went back and read the chapters of the manga which the anime covered).

-This is where I'll be docking points for the opening song, which I mentioned the issue with just a moment ago.
+That said, we come back to the problem of the opening song.
 I have no problem with the song itself, and the opening also fast-paced and works in the favor of the anime, but can give the wrong impression of what the show is about.
 It's certainly cool and fun; don't get me wrong on that...and actually is animated well despite giving the wrong impression.

 I rather enjoyed this, and even went back and re-watched various episodes and arcs which I really enjoyed.